Team Fortress 2: Characters and setting

-Team Fortress 2 features nine playable classes, evenly split and categorized into "Offense", "Defense", and "Support".
+Team Fortress 2 features nine playable classes, which are evenly split and categorized into "Offense", "Defense", and "Support".
 Each class has strengths and weaknesses and must work with other classes to be efficient, encouraging strategy and teamwork.
 Each class has at least three default weapons: a primary weapon, secondary weapon, and melee weapon.
-Some classes have additional slots for PDAs.
+Engineers and Spies have two additional slots; for Engineers, their PDAs, and for Spies, their disguise kit and invisibility watch.
+An additional character, Saxton Hale, is playable in the "Versus Saxton Hale" game mode.